 Fresh Farm-to-Fork Food Readily Available

 Certified Farmers’ Markets are open on Wednesdays from 9 am to 1:30 pm at Capitol Mall to offer chefs and shoppers locally-sourced fruits, vegetables, baked goods, flowers, herbs, and cheeses.
 The downtown markets offers chefs and shoppers a chance to come face-to-face with their food source, offering the freshest California-grown seasonal favorites from asparagus in the spring to apples in the fall.

 Get ready to fill your stylish bags with farm-fresh produce and deliciously vibrant flower bouquets!
-Meet the farmers who will be at this year’s Dwontown Certified Farmers’ Market.
+Meet the farmers who will be at this year’s Downtown Certified Farmers’ Market.

 Vendor Applications for 2021 are now closed.